Babra455/TransPath_Oversight/README.md

 ---

 ## Project Objective
-i.
-Provide actionable, data-driven recommendations to improve transaction integrity, prevent future losses, and strengthen operational controls. ii.
-Analyze temporal patterns of failures, including peak hours, days of the week, and specific months, to identify potential system capacity or partner issues. iii.
-Assess the reliability of all service providers by measuring success rates, missing transactions, and status mismatches to inform operational decisions. iv.
-Quantify the financial impact of missing, failed, or duplicated transactions, including daily average losses and total exposure.
+ - Provide actionable, data-driven recommendations to improve transaction integrity, prevent future losses, and strengthen operational controls.
+ - Analyze temporal patterns of failures, including peak hours, days of the week, and specific months, to identify potential system capacity or partner issues.
+ - Assess the reliability of all service providers by measuring success rates, missing transactions, and status mismatches to inform operational decisions.
+ - Quantify the financial impact of missing, failed, or duplicated transactions, including daily average losses and total exposure.
-v.
-Compare transaction statuses across all systems to ensure consistency and prevent accounting errors or customer disputes. vi.
-Detect duplicate or missing utility payments and verify that each transaction is routed to the correct provider (CoralPay or IRecharge). vii.
-Identify orphaned transactions in downstream systems and determine where the transaction flow breaks or data integrity is compromised. viii.
-Reconcile all bank transfers to ensure that every transaction initiated in the app correctly passes through Banklink and NIBBS for final settlement.
+ - Compare transaction statuses across all systems to ensure consistency and prevent accounting errors or customer disputes.
+ - Detect duplicate or missing utility payments and verify that each transaction is routed to the correct provider (CoralPay or IRecharge).
+ - Identify orphaned transactions in downstream systems and determine where the transaction flow breaks or data integrity is compromised.
+ - Reconcile all bank transfers to ensure that every transaction initiated in the app correctly passes through Banklink and NIBBS for final settlement.